'Light at end of the tunnel': New York mayor envisions full reopening by July 1

 In addition, Cuomo said capacity limits would increase starting May 15 for several businesses outside of New York City, including gyms and casinos.
 Offices across the state, including in the city, will be able to increase capacity from 50% to 75%, the governor said.

-Reporting by Peter Szekely and Maria Caspani in New York; Additional reporting by Lisa Shumaker in Chicago; Editing by Nick Zieminski
+Reporting by Peter Szekely and Maria Caspani in New York; Additional reporting by Aleksandra Michalska and Elizabeth Dilts in New York, Lisa Shumaker in Chicago, and Svea Herbst-Bayliss in Boston; Editing by Nick Zieminski and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.